Democrats outside Washington worry party will blow its chance of enacting historic agenda — a failure with grave political consequences

 “I say this to everybody out voting in Congress.
 You know, you didn’t get sent there to sit around and chitty chat all day,” said former Virginia governor Terry McAuliffe in an interview on MSNBC.
 “They have got to pass these bills.
 We need help in the states.
 We need infrastructure.
 Do your job and pass legislation and help lift Americans up.”

 McAuliffe is running for his old job in this year's marquee election.
-Polls show a competitive contest and the nonpartisan Cook Political Report recently moved the race from the “Lean Democratic” category to “Toss up.”
+Polls show a competitive contest, and the nonpartisan Cook Political Report recently moved the race from the “Lean Democratic” category to “Toss Up.”

 Recognizing the urgency of the task before him, Biden held a series of meetings this past week with congressional Democrats in an effort to work toward a broad agreement.
 The president won praise from lawmakers for his efforts, though they did not appear to yield any breakthroughs.

-“One of the things that I think is important for — and I’m trying to get people to focus on — is, what is it you like?,” Biden said Friday, explaining his strategy.
+“One of the things that I think is important for — and I’m trying to get people to focus on — is, what is it you like?”
+Biden said Friday, explaining his strategy.
 He said such blunt prioritization helped clinch the bipartisan infrastructure deal in the Senate.

 Part of the challenge ahead lies in the fact that Democrats are trying to stuff so many long-held priorities into their package, with many arguing that this could be the last chance — for years, perhaps — to enact something on such a large scale.

-While many Democrats said many of the individual provisions, if passed, will be popular and arm Democrats with strong arguments for reelection in the midterms, for now, they acknowledge that it has become something of a hodgepodge of climate, health care and education initiatives that many Americans only have a vague sense of when they hear about it.
+While many Democrats said plenty of the individual provisions, if passed, will be popular and arm Democrats with strong arguments for reelection in the midterms, for now, they acknowledge that it has become something of a hodgepodge of climate, health-care and education initiatives that many Americans have only a vague sense of when they hear about it.

 When Democrats talk about it, they tend to single out the provisions that appeal to them and the slice of the party they represent.
 Pelosi has long had a diplomatic way of describing the differences of opinion in her party — which she returned to in recent days.